Exol Lubricants is the largest independent lubricants company in the UK, employing some 110 staff.

 In 2012 Exol Lubricants’ growth required additional capacity at its’ Wednesbury headquarters where research and development as well as manufacturing and distribution takes place.
 The site was congested and part of the operation was housed in dilapidated buildings dating from Edwardian times.

 By spending time on site with the client and learning how the business operated DJD Architects were able to explore various options to expand.
 A key issue was to achieve the expansion without reduction in existing manufacturing capacity.
 It was important to have the buildings linked to avoid the damage to stock packaging which occurred with moving goods around the site in poor weather.
 A vehicle wash facility for the client’s tanker fleet was required and concerns about heavy vehicle manoeuvring and site congestion needed to be addressed.
-An improved laboratory for QA and R&D was required.
+An improved laboratory for quality assurance and R&D was required.

 The option chosen by the client, involved the demolition of the dilapidated buildings and created new buildings to achieve close to the maximum additional floor space for the site but avoided relocating an existing manufacturing facility to avoid loss of production.